quake-labs/quake-ds/README.md

 🚫 Each student has a required minimum number of meaningful PRs each week per the rubric.
 Contributing to docs does NOT count as a PR to meet your weekly requirements.

-# 1️⃣ Title of project goes here
+# Quake API

-You can find the project at [🚫URL NAME GOES HERE](🚫copy and paste URL here).
+You can find the project at [Quake Production API](https://quake-ds-production.herokuapp.com).

 ## 5️⃣ Contributors